COVID-19 Scams, Advice and Guidance

 - All PPE that is intended to protect against COVID-19 coronavirus, including that sold to the public, must meet very high safety standards.

-The recommendation from both the Scottish and UK Governments is for the public to wear face coverings in some enclosed public places.
+It is now mandatory to wear a face covering on public transport and recommended for enclosed public spaces where physical distancing is more difficult.
+This does not mean wearing proper anti-COVID-19 PPE.
+Instead it refers to any low-specification face covering that can help reduce spread of the virus.
+These types of facial coverings will not protect the person wearing it..
 This does not mean wearing proper anti-COVID-19 PPE.
 Instead it refers to any low-specification face covering that can help reduce spread of the virus.
 These type of facial coverings will not protect the person wearing it.

 Businesses must not sell low-tech face coverings as PPE or make any claims that such items provide protection for the wearer against COVID-19.
 Best practice at the present time is for businesses to explicitly state the limitations of such products when selling so that the buyer is in no doubt.